core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 --- abstract

-This document defines encoding rules for serializing configuration data, state data, RPC input and RPC output, Action input, Action output and notifications defined within YANG modules using the Concise Binary Object Representation (CBOR) [RFC7049].
+This document defines encoding rules for serializing configuration data, state data, RPC input and RPC output, Action input, Action output and notifications defined within YANG modules using the Concise Binary Object Representation (CBOR) {{RFC7049}}.

 --- middle

 # Introduction

-The specification of YANG 1.1 data modelling language [I-D.ietf-netmod-rfc6020bis] defines only XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.
+The specification of YANG 1.1 data modelling language {{I-D.ietf-netmod-rfc6020bis}} defines only XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.

-A new set of encoding rules have been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format [RFC7159].
-This is accomplished in the JSON Encoding of Data Modeled with YANG specification [I-D.ietf-netmod-yang-json].
+A new set of encoding rules have been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC7159}}.
+This is accomplished in the JSON Encoding of Data Modeled with YANG specification {{I-D.ietf-netmod-yang-json}}.

-The aim of this document is to define a set of encoding rules for the Concise Binary Object Representation (CBOR) [RFC7049].
-The resulting encoding is more compact compared to XML and JSON and more suitable for Constrained Nodes and/or Constrained Networks as defined by [RFC7228].
+The aim of this document is to define a set of encoding rules for the Concise Binary Object Representation (CBOR) {{RFC7049}}.
+The resulting encoding is more compact compared to XML and JSON and more suitable for Constrained Nodes and/or Constrained Networks as defined by {{RFC7228}}.

 # Terminology and Notation